TheSilvered/nest/docs/filesystem_library.md

 ### `[path: Str] @list_dir`

-Lists the contents of a directory, both files and subdirectories.
+Lists the contents of a directory, both files and sub-directories.

 ### `[path: Str] @list_dir_recursive`

-Lists the contents of a directory, and all the subdirectories.
+Lists the contents of a directory, and all the sub-directories.

 ### `[path: Str] @absolute_path`